hjr265/hjr265.me/content/blog/all-our-customer-care-agents-are-busy-at-this-moment/index.md

 ## Warranty Card

-We tried a few "turn it off and on" troubleshooting techniques before reaching for the warranty card.
+We reached for the warranty card after we tried a few "turn it off and on" troubleshooting techniques.
 It had a customer support telephone number on it.

 The telephone number belonged to the organization that ran the outlet from where we had bought the TV.